daveadams/constancy/README.md

 * Logging of changes to files, syslog, other services
 * Allowing other means of providing a Consul token
 * Pull mode to sync from Consul to local filesystem
-* Using CAS to verify the key has not changed in the interim before updating/deleting.
+* Using CAS to verify the key has not changed in the interim before updating/deleting
+* Submitting changes in batches using transactions

 ## Contributing